marifdemirtas/pfp-ebooks/_sources/integrated_3.rst

-Example: Dropping students with failing grades from the class
+Example 1: Dropping students with failing grades from the class
 ===============================

 At the University of Illinois Urbana-Champaign, the registrar's office manages a database that includes a table called `student_grades`.
 This table contains records of students' grades for various courses.
 The university needs to ensure that records of students who are currently failing a course (with a grade below 60) are reviewed and potentially removed for academic advising purposes.
 Additionally, they want to review the list of students and their grades for reporting.